jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 ### Part4-1-1

-Write a task called add_two_values which will take two 4-bit parameters, add them, and output a 4-bit sum and a carry.
-Write a module, called add_two_values_task, that calls the task with the operands received via input ports and outputs the result.
+Write a task called ```add_two_values``` which will take two 4-bit parameters, add them, and output a 4-bit sum and a carry.
+Write a module called add_two_values_task that calls the task with the operands received via input ports and outputs the result.
 Simulate the design with the provided testbench, add_two_values_tb.v, and verify the functionality.